-Find us on the OCC app, Facebook, Instagram, and the OCC website, https://www.ocean.edu/student-services/helping-hands/, to get the most up-to-date information on events sponsored by Helping Hands!
-You can also find information on our partner organizations and ways in which you can assist the pantry in addressing food and basic needs insecurity on our campus.
+You can find us on the OCC app, Facebook, Instagram, and the Ocean County College website, go.ocean.edu/helpinghands, to get the most up-to-date information on events sponsored by Helping Hands!
+You will also find information on our partner organizations and ways in which you can assist the pantry in addressing food and basic needs insecurity on our campus.

-For assistance when the pantry is closed, email kmoreno@ocean.edu or call the Student Life Office at 732-255-0348
+For assistance when the pantry is closed, email helpinghands@ocean.edu or call the Student Life Office at 732-255-0348